CDCgov/npptl-ppe-concern-detection/README.md

 # Description

-Code to accompany Payne and Haas, “Detecting PPE concerns in OSHA complaints using machine learning to support infectious disease outbreak response” (submitted).
+Code to accompany Payne and Haas (2025), “Detecting PPE concerns in OSHA complaints using machine learning to support infectious disease outbreak response.”

 ## Repository organization